 §438.364.

-(5) MCEs shall maintain an effective process for monitoring, evaluating, and improving the access, quality, and appropriateness of services provided to members consistent with the needs and priorities identified in the MCE’s community health assessment, community health improvement plan, and the standards in the MCE’s contract.
-This process shall include an internal Quality Improvement (QI) program with written criteria based on written policies, evidenced-based practice guidelines, standards and procedures that are in accordance with relevant law and the community standards for care, or = in accordance with accepted medical practice, whichever is applicable, and with accepted professional standards.
+(5) MCEs shall implement an ongoing comprehensive quality assessment and performance improvement program (QAPI) for monitoring, evaluating, and improving the access, quality, and appropriateness of services provided to members consistent with the needs and priorities identified in the MCE’s community health assessment, community health improvement plan, and the standards in the MCE’s contract.
+This process shall include an internal Quality Improvement (QI) program with written criteria based on written policies, evidenced-based practice guidelines, standards and procedures that are in accordance with the requirements set forth in 42 CFR §438.330, relevant law and the community standards for care, or in accordance with accepted medical practice, whichever is applicable, and with accepted professional standards.
 MCEs shall have in effect mechanisms to:

 (a) Detect both underutilization and overutilization of services;